 I’m not a fan of facebook…..however I get asked the questions, so have had to develop some familiarity, so here’s a quick reference until facebook changes things again.

-Before you get too stuck in to facebook for your events, you may wamt to look at oreilly.com’s advice on perhap not using facebook as the home for your public events.
+Before you get too stuck in to facebook for your events, look at oreilly.com’s advice on perhap not using facebook as the home for your public events.

 They really do not make it easy do they ?
 There is no obvious ‘Export all’ as there is in the personal page.
 So…Pretend you’re only exporting one event from your page.